MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

 Following are the available cmdlets:

 - **Get-Policies**: Retrieves a list of all policies received by the Epm Agent for a given PolicyType (ElevationRules, ClientSettings).
-- **DeclaredConfiguration**: Retrieves a list of WinCD documentas that identify the policies targeted to the device.
+- **DeclaredConfiguration**: Retrieves a list of WinCD documents that identify the policies targeted to the device.
 - **Get-DeclaredConfigurationAnalysis**: Retrieves a list of WinDC documents of type MSFTPolicies and checks if the policy is already present in Epm Agent (Processed column).
 - **Get-ElevationRules**: Query the EpmAgent lookup functionality and retrieves rules given lookup and target.
 Lookup is supported for FileName  and CertificatePayload.
 - **Get-ClientSettings**: Process all existing client settings policies to display the effective client settings used by the EPM Agent.